ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale

-Before starting the development of the constituents of the SR profile, it is mandatory to express requirements in compliance with the users' needs, in order to guarantee the statisfaction of the latter.
+Before starting the development of the constituents of the SR profile, it is mandatory to express requirements in compliance with the users' needs, in order to guarantee the satisfaction of the latter.

 #### Activity overview